mmesiti/sombrero/LibHR/MaxelerInterface/notes.md

   In particular it is worrying that the `ipt` lookup table is not used directly to set up the `idn` and `iup` lookup tables.
-Other lookup tables are used instead, e.g., `map_overlexi2id` and its inverse, which are filled in using functions that use static variables as counters in an unclear way.
+Other lookup tables are used instead, e.g., `map_overlexi2id` and its inverse, which are filled in using functions that use static variables as counters in a way that requires some thinking to be understood.
 -`LibHR/Update/Dphi.c`: To see how the lookup tables, the spinor field and the gauge field really interact.
   From this, we can gather that the indices obtained via the `_FIELD_AT`